 Free Tour Details

 Small winding lanes transport us back into Prague’s past: Mozart‘s Don Giovanni in the Estates Theatre, Karolinum – the Charles University since 1348, the cubist house of the Black Madonna and the medieval courtyard Ungelt.
-Time allowing we also visit the Powder Gate and the majestic art nouveau building of Municipal House.
+If time allowing us, we also visit the Powder Gate and the majestic art nouveau building of Municipal House.

 A visit to the Jewish Quarter leads us back to its tragic history.
 You discover the destiny of Prague Jews living behind the wall of the former ghetto.
 The Old-New Synagogue, the Old Jewish Cemetery, the Jewish Museum … visit with us the places where the fabulous Golem was created, and follow with us in the footsteps of the famous Jewish writer Franz Kafka.

-After this, we walk to the Marianske Square, where you have a 30-minute break from 12:45 till 13.15.
-At this stage you can decide whether you wish to continue after the break, or if you prefer you can come another day for the second part of the tour.
+After this, we walk to Marianske Square, where you have a 30-minute break from 12:45 till 13.15.
+At this stage, you can decide whether you wish to continue after the break, or if you prefer, you can come another day for the second part of the tour.

-When you use our airport transfer service your chauffer will automatically give you what we call a ‘transport voucher’.
-This is your proof of purchase of your Prague airport transfer; all you need to do then is bring your voucher and show it to the tour guide to join the walking tour.
+When you use our airport transfer service, your chauffeur will automatically give you what we call a ‘transport voucher’.
+This is your proof of purchase of your Prague airport transfer; all you need to do is bring your voucher and show it to the tour guide to join the walking tour.

 If you need transport to the meeting point, we are happy to book this for you if you email us in advance.

 No, just turn up.
 Do contact us in advance if you also need transport to or from the meeting point.
-We charge of CZK 300 each way for this transfer service; this is the price per vehicle and each car can take up to four passengers.
-As an example, if 3 passengers book a return transfer to and from the tour from any Prague hotel, the price will be CZK 600.
+We charge 300 CZK each way for this transfer service; this is the price per vehicle, and each car can take up to four passengers.
+As an example, if 3 passengers book a return transfer to and from the tour from any Prague hotel, the price will be 600 CZK.